pftf/RPi3/Readme.md

   __Note:__ Do not try to use `GPT` for the partition scheme or `0xef` (`EFI System Partition`)  for the type, as these are unsupported by the CPU-embedded bootloader.

-* Extract all the files from the archive to the partition you created above.
+* Extract all the files from the archive onto the partition you created above.
+  Note that oputside of this `Readme.md`, which you can safely remove, you should not rename the extracted files and directories (especially do __not__ rename the `.dtb`'s) as you will face issues otherwise.

 # Usage